Two From FSG

 Then dwindle against the dark green of the evergreens.

-He also sounds more and more like his contemporaries, the class of ‘35, fellow residents in J.D.
-McClatchy’s Vintage Book of Contemporary American Poets.
-It’s a tribute to Charles Wright that, even if his own style begins to sound more like that of the others, it doesn’t diminish the dignity of his project.
+He also sounds more and more like his contemporaries, the great Wasp school of ’35.
 If we concede that there are lines that seem to speak in the voice of Mark Strand—”The waters of childhood are unimaginable”—we must then admit that Strand’s abstract style couldn’t accommodate: “The French Broad and Little Pigeon Rivers, the Holston / Hiwassee and Cherokee Lakes.”
 This school of poets, at their best, attempt to reconcile our here-and-there humanity to the cold cycles of nature and the unknowable mystery of the Great Out There, the “front yard like a windowpane / Into the anteroom of all things untouchable” and the “absence of saints on Sunday morning streets.”

 The winter leaves crumble between my hands,